-Take a day and treat the family to a visit to the nation’s leading maritime museum.
-Immerse yourself in America’s maritime story.
-View world-class exhibitions of history, art and more in our indoor galleries.
-Climb aboard the last wooden whaleship in the world and feel what it was like to go to sea in the Great Age of Sail.
-Meet blacksmiths, coopers, printers, and shipwrights hard at work.
-See the stars in our planetarium and get out on the water in a rented sailboat or rowboat, or sit back and take a short cruise on the Mystic River on our steamboat.
-And when you get hungry, settle in for a casual meal or drink at Schaefer’s Spouter Tavern, The Galley, or Latitude 41° Restaurant.
-Find your adventure all year long at Mystic Seaport Museum.
+Take a day, or two, and treat your family with a visit to the nation’s leading maritime museum!
+Climb aboard the Charles W. Morgan, the last wooden whaleship in the world and experience what it was like to go to sea in the Great Age of Sail.
+Meet blacksmiths, coopers, printers, and shipwrights hard at work in our recreated 19th century seafaring village.
+Learn about the planets and the stars in our planetarium and get out on the water in a sailboat or rowboat from our boathouse.
+Do you prefer a more relaxed ride?
+Sit back and take a short cruise on the Mystic River aboard our launch Liberty.
+Explore world-class exhibitions of history, art and more in one of our galleries.
+When you get hungry, settle in for a casual meal or drink at Schaefer’s Spouter Tavern, The Galley, or Latitude 41° Restaurant.

 Mystic Seaport Museum Info